Skip to Main Content

 Publishing your research

 Take a look at the Library website for support on how to publish your research.
-The Open Research team is also available to help.
+The Open Research team is available to help.

 You might also want to consider submitting to Digital Creativity which is a journal published quarterly by Taylor and Francis Online featuring articles about digital creativity across a range of fields.
 Areas covered have included research using or developing creativity tools, reviews of digital technology, philosophy, education and methods in digital creativity.
 Even if you don't submit to the journal, the articles are useful to look at and may inspire you.